bmansfie/launchinator/README.md

 # How to deploy and run this code.

 * Install node 6.x with companion npm
-* Install swagger command line tools 'npm install -g swagger'
+* Install swagger command line tools `npm install -g swagger`
 * Clone this repo
-* run 'swagger project test' to verify that basic functionality is present.
+* run `swagger project test` to verify that basic functionality is present.
-* run 'swagger project start' to launch
+* run `swagger project start` to launch

 # Assignment